DP Compress: a Model Compression Scheme for Generating Efficient Deep Potential Models: Methods

 Now, we describe the process to compress the single-atom workflow after training.
-First of all, the generation of the embedding network is the most computationally expensive part in both calculations of the forward and the backward propagation.
-Typically, more than 80\% of the computational time is spent on this part by using either CPU or GPU machines.
+First of all, \MC{during the model inference procedure, the calculations of the embedding and $\mathcal S^i$ matrices are the most computationally expensive parts} in both calculations of the forward and the backward propagation.
+Typically, more than 80\% of the computational time \MC{(detailed in section III)} is spent on this part by using either CPU or GPU machines.
 Essentially, by using the $\hat{s}(r_{ij})$ as inputs, the trained embedding network learns a list of 1-dimensional functions.
 Therefore, the embedding network can be substituted with tabulated functions to largely speedup the computations.
-Here we adopt the piecewise fifth-order polynomials to interpolate the embedding functions.
+Here we adopt the \MC{Hermite interpolation method and use} piecewise fifth-order polynomials to interpolate the embedding functions.
 Specifically, the multi-valued embedding network can be replaced by a set of multiple single-valued functions: ${\mathcal G_{m}}$, $m=1,2,\dots,M$.
-We divide the domain of the input tensor $\hat{s}(r_{ij})$ into $L$ equally spaced components, and the $L+1$ interpolation points are labelled as $x_1, x_2, ..., x_l, ..., x_{L+1}$.
-Within the region [$x_{l}, x_{l+1}$), we define a fifth-order polynomial $f_{m}^{l}(x)$ according to the following formula:
+We divide the domain of the input tensor $\hat{s}(r_{ij})$ into $L$ equally spaced components, and the $L+1$ interpolation points are labelled as $x_1, x_2, ..., x_l, ..., x_{L+1}$. \MC{The value of ``$L$" can be chosen to yield a small value of tabulation step $\Delta t$ that meets the accuracy requirements.} Within the region [$x_{l}, x_{l+1}$), we define a fifth-order polynomial \MC{$g_{m}^{l}(x)$} according to the following formula:

 where $a_{m}^{l}$, $b_{m}^{l}$, $c_{m}^{l}$, $d_{m}^{l}$, $e_{m}^{l}$, and $f_{m}^{l}$ are fitting parameters.

 In addition, we prepare six constraints at the two mesh points $x_{l}$ and $x_{l+1}$ in order to compute the above six coefficients.
 To be specific, for each mesh point, we compute the value of the embedding function